jthistle/KOTH-counting/README.md

 Your bot will be pitted against another bot.
 Your goal?
 Cooperatively count to 100.

-Each turn, your bot can do one of two things:

-- count the next number in the sequence
-- stop counting
+Each round, your bot decides how far it is willing to cooperatively count with its opponent.

 ## Possible outcomes

-**Both you and your opponent keep counting**

-The current value of the sequence increases by one.

-**One person stops counting, but the other keeps counting**
+**One person stops counting before the other**

-The person who stopped counting is awarded twice as many points as the last value reached.
+The person who stopped counting first is awarded twice as many points as the value they counted up to.
 The other person gains no points.
-The counting sequence is reset to 0.

-**Both you and your opponent stop counting**
+**Both you and your opponent stop counting at the same time**

 Neither of you gain any points.
-The sequence resets to 0.

-**At 99, both you and your opponent keep counting**
+**Both you and your opponent count all the way to 100**

 Each player gains 100 points.
-The sequence resets to 0.

 ## Example

-**Value: 1**

-- Player 1: keeps counting
-- Player 2: keeps counting

-**Value: 2**

-- Player 1: keeps counting
-- Player 2: keeps counting

-...

-**Value: 30**

-- Player 1: keeps counting
+- Player 1: decides to count to 80
-- Player 2: stops counting
+- Player 2: decides to count to 30

 Player 2 gets 60 points, player 1 gets 0 points.